BohdanQQ/bereal-data-transform/README.md

 # Bereal Data Transformer

-Exports data from a BeReal dump (obtained by contacting BeReal support) to other formats.
-Post images contain metadata (description and original creation time).
+Exports data from a BeReal dump (obtained by [contacting BeReal support](#requesting-your-data)) to other formats.
+The tool also inserts metadata to the exported post images (a.k.a. memories), e.g. description and original creation time.
-WIP features: realmoji metadata, BTS video metadata, ...

 The utility also allows grouping and filtering of Memories (posts).
-Grouping creates subfolders for years, months or days.
+Grouping creates sub-folders for years, months or days.
 Time-based filtering is possible as well as posts' caption text-based filtering (regex).

+## (no-guarantee, non-exhaustive) WIP features
+* realmoji metadata (emoji, creation time)
+* BTS video metadata (creation time)

 ## Running

 As input folder, specify your *unzipped* BeReal dump.

+I use `cargo`.
+This will both build and run the program.
+In case you have a binary of this program at hand, replace `cargo r --release --` with the path to your binary.

 ### Memories export